Colorado residents face federal charges from incident at Canyonlands archeological site

 The charges were filed months after Canyonlands National Park officials reported an incident at the Cave Spring Cowboy Camp on the park's Cave Spring Trail on March 23.
 A National Park Service trail camera placed outside the site captured a man and a woman entering a fenced-off area before handling "numerous historic artifacts" from the site, according to federal prosecutors.

-A charging document states antique nails were also taken from the site.
+A charging document alleges antique nails were also taken from the site.

-Park rangers posted screenshots of the two in May, asking for help identifying them as they investigated the case.
-In a statement at the time, park officials wrote that the two "removed artifacts from a cabinet and handled historic harnesses in a manner that had potential to damage them."
-Information gathered since then led to the charges.
+Park rangers posted screenshots of two people in May, asking for help identifying them as they investigated the case.
+In a statement at the time, park officials wrote that the two captured on camera "removed artifacts from a cabinet and handled historic harnesses in a manner that had potential to damage them."
+Information gathered since then led to the filed charges.

 Cave Spring Cowboy Camp features a mix of historic and prehistoric artifacts, according to park officials.
 The site features various "original" artifacts from camps set up by pioneer cattlemen between the late 1800s through 1975 when cattle ranching stopped at the park.